TerryPei/Terry000.github.io-1/index.md

 Pre-Training RoBerta Model on the labeled financial news, Fine-Tuning and Prompt Learning on a variety of downstream tasks. -->

 ## Hobbies

  * Table Tennis: Ever trained at a professional sports school in China and won second place in the municipal men's competition.

- * Astronomy: Be proficient in using a variety of astronomical equipment and be competent for basic astronomical observations (Not profressional).
+ * Astronomy: Be proficient in using various astronomical equipment and be competent in basic astronomical observations (Not professional).

  * Basketball: Guard and Shooter.